Difference Between Ohmic and non-Ohmic Conductors:

 Non-Ohmic Conductors:

-If we take the slope of V-I curve of the above graphs the resistor has the constant slope because of constant slope.
+If we take the slope of the V-I curve of the above graphs, the resistor has a constant slope because of the constant resistance.
 The filament has variable resistance because the slope of the V-I graph is not constant.

 All the semiconductor devices are non-linear devices because the current drawn by the devices is not proportional to the applied voltage.
-The semiconductor devices have a barrier potential and when the applied voltage is increased above the barrier potential the device starts conducting.
-If the voltage is increased above the barrier potential the voltage across the device remains constant and the current starts increasing.
+The semiconductor devices have a barrier potential, and when the applied voltage is increased above the barrier potential, the device starts conducting.
+If the voltage is increased above the barrier potential, the voltage across the device remains constant, and the current starts increasing.
 This happens because the concentration of the holes and electrons increases as the current through the device is increased.
 The resistance of the PN junction is not constant and does vary with the flow of electric current through the junction.
-The voltage and current has non linearity in the semiconductor junction diode.
+The voltage and current have nonlinearity in the semiconductor junction diode.

-Almost all the semiconductor devices which have nonlinear V-I relationship are as depicted below.
+Almost all the semiconductor devices which have nonlinear V-I relationships are depicted below.

-If we see the V-I curves of a semiconductor device, the current rises abruptly when the voltage reached the particular value.
-The diode current equation is as given below.
+If we see the V-I curves of a semiconductor device, the current rises abruptly when the voltage reaches a particular value.
+The diode current equation is given below.

 q= Charge of an electron- 1.6 *10–19 Coulomb